Scalar curvature operator for models of loop quantum gravity on a cubical graph: Loop quantum gravity

 Operators representing other classical quantities can be constructed by expressing the classical function in terms of the elementary variables, \ie holonomies and fluxes, and then promoting the resulting expression into an operator.
 A basic example of an operator of this kind is the volume operator \cite{volume}, which is the quantization of the classical observable

 The action of the volume operator on a state based on a graph $\Gamma$ takes the form\footnote{ Strictly speaking, the definition of the operator $q_v$ involves an undetermined multiplicative factor $\kappa_0$, which arises when one performs an averaging over the background structures used in the construction in order to ensure that the volume operator transforms covariantly under diffeomorphisms \cite{volume}.
 In this work we use the value $\kappa_0 = 1/48$ for this factor.
-This choice is justified by a calculation presented in the companion paper \cite{part2} -- essentially, it is the unique value of $\kappa_0$ for which the operator representing the regularized inverse triad \eqref{E_a^i reg} behaves as the inverse of the flux operator \eqref{Epsi} in the Hilbert space of quantum-reduced loop gravity. }
+This choice is justified by a calculation presented in the companion paper \cite{part2}.
+Essentially, it is the unique value of $\kappa_0$ for which the operator representing the regularized inverse triad \eqref{E_a^i reg} behaves as the inverse of the flux operator \eqref{Epsi} in the Hilbert space of quantum-reduced loop gravity.
+This agrees with the value originally found by Thiemann and Giesel in \cite{consistency1, consistency2} through a different kind of consistency argument. }

 where the operator $q_v$ can be expressed in terms of the left- and right-invariant vector fields of $SU(2)$ (an explicit definition of $q_v$ can be found \eg in \cite{volume}), and the sum receives contributions only from nodes of valence three or higher\footnote{In the gauge-invariant subspace formed by the states \eqref{basis_g}, the action of the volume operator on a three-valent node vanishes identically.
 However, if applied to a generic, non-gauge invariant state, the volume operator generally has a non-zero action also on three-valent nodes.}.